Team AniFem

 Managing Editors

-While the AniFem team is very much a collaborative effort, this plucky trio handles the majority of the day-to-day tasks and long-term project planning.
-In addition to managing AniFem and helping with contributor edits, you’ll also find their names all over the site via articles, podcasts, recommendations, and premiere reviews.
+While the AniFem team is very much a collaborative effort, this duo handles the majority of the day-to-day tasks.
+In addition to managing AniFem and helping with contributor edits, you’ll also find their names on articles, podcasts, recommendations, and premiere reviews.

 Vrai Kaiser is the content editor and scheduling manager, making sure AniFem sticks to a consistent, weekly publication schedule.
 A genderqueer, autistic author and pop culture blogger, they’ve fully embraced their lifetime role as a lover of trash.
 You can read more essays and find out about their fiction at Fashionable Tinfoil Accessories, listen to them podcasting on Soundcloud, support their work via Patreon, or check out their Twitter (@writervrai) for freelance articles and Yu-Gi-Oh! feels.

 Caitlin Moore is AniFem’s community moderator, working to keep AniFem a safe space for marginalized folks while also encouraging thoughtful, nuanced debate and good old-fashioned silliness.
+She’s also written numerous pieces for AniFem, works with contributors as an editor, and joins the team on podcasts.
 A Seattle-based preschool teacher, Caitlin is an amateur critic with an academic background in linguistics and Japanese language and culture.
 She runs the blog I Have a Heroine Problem and can be reached on Twitter @alltsun_nodere.

 Payments Manager

-Chiaki Hirai ensures payments are sent to contributors and staff members on a timely schedule; she also helps out with translations, interviews, and seasonal reviews and recommendations.
+Chiaki Hirai ensures payments are sent to contributors and staff members on a timely schedule.
+She also handles Japanese-English translations and helps out with interviews, seasonal reviews, and recommendations.
 Her personal accomplishments include: writing an undergraduate thesis on Touhou Project, getting blacklisted by TokyoPop, and interviewing the creator of Sudoku.
 In her free time, she’s on Twitter either making bad jokes about anime (@AnimatedEmpress) or screaming about her kinks and urban development (@Chiaki747).

 Podcast Manager